 - 1.25 gallon per minute demand will yield a 131° F rise in temperature.

 No, not at this time.
-Pool water heaters fall under a different set of UL standards and are tested accordingly.
-We have not yet tested our products as a pool heaters, however we do plan to put our units through the appropriate UL testing for this application.
+Pool water heaters fall under a different category of UL standards and are tested accordingly.
+We have not yet tested the MODEL 3 as a pool heater; however, we do plan to put our units through the appropriate UL testing for this application when possible.

 No. We have not yet tested our products for specific use on boats.
-We recommend Heatworks products run off a 240 volt source on shore.
-Salt water should never be heated with a Heatworks water heater unit.
+Further, salt water should never be heated with any Heatworks products.

-No, not at this time.
+No, not currently.
 We have not yet tested our products with fish tanks.

 Tetra Countertop Dishwasher